 Is torrenting safe with a VPN?

-However, a VPN can’t protect you against malware that gets downloaded in torrenting files — to keep your device and data safe from downloadable malware, you need an antivirus program.
+However, a VPN can’t normally protect you against malware that gets downloaded in torrent files — NordVPN’s Threat Protection feature provides some protection against malicious downloads, but I still recommend using an antivirus program to keep your device and data safe from downloadable malware.

-Will my ISP see that I’m downloading torrents?
+Will third parties see that I’m downloading torrents?

-No. A good VPN masks your activity by encrypting all of your traffic — not even hackers, your ISP, or the government, will be able to see your online activity.
-However, your VPN provider will still be able to see all of your activity.
+No. A good VPN masks your activity by encrypting all of your traffic, which means no one will be able to see your online activity — except for your VPN provider.
 That’s why it’s important to make sure you pick a VPN provider that does not keep user logs (like ExpressVPN, which has been independently verified to maintain a secure and legitimate no-logs policy).